sbddesign/raddemo/README.md

 - **videoID** - (String) this corresponds to the `id` attribute of your `<video>` element.
 Default: "demo-video"
 - **interval** - (Integer) this is the time (in milliseconds) between RadDemo checking to see if it has reached a pausePoint.
 Set it higher if you are worried about performance, or set it lower if precision is critical to your demo.
 Default: 200
+- **debug** - (Boolean) setting this to `true` displays the tiemcode of the video.
+This can be useful if you are having trouble getting your pausePoints set just right.
+Default: false
+- **playlist** - (Array) RadDemo now supports multiple videos with **playlist**.
+Each item in this array is it's own object that specifies the URI, framerate, timecode format, and pause points using the following entries.
+(If left unspecified, they will default).
+  - **videoSource** - (String) The path to your video file (relative or absolute).
   - **pausePoints** - (Array) these are the points where you want your demo to pause (in seconds).
 If your pause point needs to fall somewhere very specific, like 10 seconds and 15 frames (in a 29.97fps video), then use a decimal number like 10.5.
 Default: [2, 4, 6, 8, 10] *(Completely arbitrary)*
   - **pauseFormat** - (String) this specifies the format of your pausePoints.
 RadDemo supports 2 formats: pure seconds i.e. `[2, 4.0, 5.25, 9]`, as well as SMTP timecodes i.e. `['0:00:02:00', '0:00:04:00', '0:00:05:08', '0:00:09:00']`.
 If you use SMTP, you should also specify a framerate.
 Default: "seconds"
   - **framerate** - (Integer) this specifies the framerate of your video file.
 This is important if you are providing SMTP timecodes and using a framerate other than 29.97fps.
 Default: 29.97
-- **debug** - (Boolean) setting this to `true` displays the tiemcode of the video.
-This can be useful if you are having trouble getting your pausePoints set just right.
-Default: false

 Example:
 ```
 radDemo({
-    videoID: "my-video",
-    pausePoints: [3, 10.5, 17.25, 22],
-    interval: 100
+  interval: 100,
+  videoID: 'raddemo',
+  debug: true, /* Use this if you want to see the timecode of your video */
+  playlist: [
+    {
+      videoSource: 'assets/video/RadDemo.mp4',
+      pausePoints: ['0:00:03:00', '0:00:08:00', '0:00:13:00'],
+      pauseFormat: 'SMTP',
+      framerate: 29.97
+    },
+    {
+      videoSource: 'assets/video/RadDemo_inverted.mp4',
+      pausePoints: ['0:00:03:00', '0:00:08:00', '0:00:13:00'],
+      pauseFormat: 'SMTP',
+      framerate: 29.97
+    }
+  ]
 });
 ```